KingKrouch/Cheat-Engine-Proton-Helper/README.md

 This Bash Script allows running Cheat Engine with Steam games running in Proton.

-Based on a script from [Luetti from the Cheat Engine forums](https://www.cheatengine.org/forum/viewtopic.php?t=584042&sid=63a0518c8066bfea7b97ca3855f0640f), modified for Steam Proton games by your's truly (KingKrouch).
+Based on a script from [Luetti from the Cheat Engine forums](https://www.cheatengine.org/forum/viewtopic.php?t=584042&sid=63a0518c8066bfea7b97ca3855f0640f), modified for Steam Proton games.

-I put this together after some looking around for some insights on how such a thing could be done, because after switching from Windows, I needed to continue work in a way that would give me correct memory offsets for both Windows and Linux, since I work on game mods pertaining to fixing PC port related issues.
-The problem is that all of the Linux alternatives to Cheat Engine suck (and lack the features that I needed), and because both those and the CEServer method have completely different memory offsets that would make mod development difficult.
-The method of launching Cheat Engine through Steamtinkerlaunch [has been broken for a while](https://github.com/frostworx/steamtinkerlaunch/wiki/Cheat-Engine), and I needed to get a better way of doing this stuff siutuated.
+I put this together after some looking around for some insights on how such a thing could be done, since switching from Windows, I needed to continue work in a way that would give me consistently correct memory offsets for both running natively in Windows and Proton.
+The problem is that all of the Linux alternatives to Cheat Engine are barebones (and lack the features that I needed), and because both those and the CEServer method have completely different memory offsets that would make mod development in a platform agnostic standard difficult.

 ## Prerequisites
-* 64-Bit Wine (Instructions for [Arch Linux](https://wiki.archlinux.org/title/wine#Installation) and [Ubuntu](https://vitux.com/how-to-install-wine-on-ubuntu/) here.)
+* 64-Bit Wine (Instructions for [Arch Linux](https://wiki.archlinux.org/title/wine#Installation), [Fedora](https://computingforgeeks.com/how-to-install-wine-on-fedora/) and [Ubuntu](https://vitux.com/how-to-install-wine-on-ubuntu/) here.)

 * Steam with Proton installed